About the HCII

 HCII Today

-It's hard to believe that over a quarter century has now passed since our earliest days in Wean Hall.
-With technology now a ubiquitous part of our daily lives, the human-computer interaction discipline is well established and arguably more important than ever.
+Technology is now a ubiquitous part of our daily lives, and the human-computer interaction discipline is arguably more important than ever.

-As the HCII continues to grow, our footprint has expanded beyond three floors of Newell-Simon Hall to several other buildings on campus.
-Learn more about our People, Centers and Labs, and Facilities.
+As the department continues to grow from our early days in Wean Hall, the HCII has expanded to three floors of Newell-Simon Hall and several other buildings on campus.

 Academic Programs